 - Existing Relations.
-The Existing Relations box provides the following options: - Relations.
-Displays the automatic relations inferenced during sketching or created manually with the Add Relations tool.
+The Existing Relations box provides the following option: - Relations.
+Display the automatic relations inferenced during sketching or created manually with the Add Relations tool.
 The callout in the Graphics window is highlighted when you select a relation in the dialog box.
 The Information icon in the Existing Relations box displays the sketch status of the selected sketch entity. - Add Relations.
-Provides the ability to add relations to the selected entity.
-Displays the relations which are possible for the selected entity.
+Add relations to the selected entity.
+Display the relations which are possible for the selected entity.

 - Parameters.
-Provides the ability to specify the appropriate combination of parameters for your point only if the point is not constrained by relations.
+Specify the appropriate combination of parameters for your point only if the point is not constrained by relations.
 The available parameters are: - X Coordinate.
-Specifies the x coordinate of your point. - Y Coordinate.
-Specifies the y coordinate of your point.
+Specify the x coordinate of your point. - Y Coordinate.
+Specify the y coordinate of your point.